Frederick Schauer

-Frederick Schauer (born January 15, 1946) is an American legal scholar who serves as David and Mary Harrison Distinguished Professor of Law at the University of Virginia School of Law.
-He is also the Frank Stanton Professor emeritus of the First Amendment at Harvard University's Kennedy School of Government.
-He is well known for his work on American constitutional law, especially free speech, and on legal reasoning, especially the nature and value of legal formalism.
+Frederick Franklin Schauer (January 15, 1946 – September 1, 2024) was an American legal scholar who served as David and Mary Harrison Distinguished Professor of Law at the University of Virginia School of Law.
+He was also the Frank Stanton Professor of the First Amendment at Harvard University's Kennedy School of Government.
+He was well known for his work on American constitutional law, free speech, and on legal reasoning, especially the nature and value of legal formalism.

+Life

+Schauer was born in Newark, New Jersey, on January 15, 1946, and graduated from Teaneck High School.
 In his 1982 book Free Speech: A Philosophical Enquiry, Schauer says that government attempts to restrict freedom of expression have resulted in a disproportionate number of government mistakes.
 He argued that when governments restrict expression, they are incentivized to censor criticism of themselves, which makes it harder for them to assess the cost and benefits of their subsequent actions.
+He died from renal disease in Charlottesville, Virginia, on September 1, 2024, at the age of 78.